-Faculty: Professors Meyer Jackson (Chair), Brunold (Chemistry), Burstyn (Chemistry), Butcher (Biochemistry), Cavangerno (Chemistry), Chapman (Neuroscience), Cui (Chemistry), Czajkowski (Neuroscience), Fettiplace (Neuroscience), Forest (Bacteriology), Fox (Biochemistry), Gellman (Chemistry), Gilbert (Physics), Hardin (Zoology), Holden (Biochemistry), Keck (Biomolecular Chemistry), Kiessling (Chemistry), Kung (Genetics), Landick (Biochemistry), Markley (Biochemistry), Murphy (Chemical and Biological Engineering), Phillips (Biochemistry), Raines (Biochemistry), Rayment (Biochemistry), Record (Biochemistry), Robertson (Neuroscience), Schwartz (Chemistry), Smith (Chemistry), van der Weide (Electrical and Computer Engineering), Weisshaar (Chemistry), Yethiraj (Chemistry), Yin (Chemical and Biological Engineering), Zanni (Chemistry); Associate Professors Craciun (Mathematics), Jones (Neuroscience), Mitchell (Mathematics); Assistant Professors Chanda (Neuroscience), Goldsmith (Chemistry), Hoskins (Biochemistry), Lou (Neuroscience), Senes (Biochemistry), Yongna Xing
+Faculty: Professors Meyer Jackson (chair), Brunold (Chemistry), Burstyn (Chemistry), Butcher (Biochemistry), Cavangerno (Chemistry), Chapman (Neuroscience), Cui (Chemistry), Czajkowski (Neuroscience), Fettiplace (Neuroscience), Forest (Bacteriology), Fox (Biochemistry), Gellman (Chemistry), Gilbert (Physics), Hardin (Zoology), Holden (Biochemistry), Keck (Biomolecular Chemistry), Kiessling (Chemistry), Kung (Genetics), Landick (Biochemistry), Markley (Biochemistry), Murphy (Chemical and Biological Engineering), Raines (Biochemistry), Rayment (Biochemistry), Record (Biochemistry), Robertson (Neuroscience), Schwartz (Chemistry), Smith (Chemistry), van der Weide (Electrical and Computer Engineering), Weisshaar (Chemistry), Yethiraj (Chemistry), Yin (Chemical and Biological Engineering), Zanni (Chemistry); Associate Professors Craciun (Mathematics), Jones (Neuroscience), Mitchell (Mathematics); Assistant Professors Chanda (Neuroscience), Goldsmith (Chemistry), Hoskins (Biochemistry), Lou (Neuroscience), Murrell (Biomedical Engineering), Senes (Biochemistry), Yongna Xing (Oncology)

 The doctor of philosophy degree with a major in biophysics is an interdepartmental offering under the supervision of the biophysics program committee.
 The biophysics degree is intended for those who wish to emphasize physical principles and methods in solving biological problems.
 By necessity, the interdisciplinary nature of biophysics generates interaction among, and expands the boundaries of, traditional areas of science.
 Persons with strong training in biophysics can be expected to be major innovators and contributors in research and applied technology.
 Biophysics graduates pursue careers in academic, industrial, and government research, and in teaching and administration.